Factory notebookFactory notebook5 min read

 Why It Matters for Reviews

 When a review says a product is dense, springy, or too tough, it is often describing these production decisions.
-Compare Weilong with Junzai and you can feel the difference.
+Compare Weilong with Junzai and you can feel the difference: Weilong's chew feels "balanced" because it sits in the middle of all four parameters; Junzai's chew feels "dense" because hardness and chewiness both run higher.

 Final Take